The representing localic groupoid for a geometric theory: Background

 \begin{definition} A geometric morphism $f \colon \ftopos \to \topos$ is \emph{open} if, for each object $E \in \topos$, the induced frame homomorphism on subobjects

 has a left adjoint $f_!^E$ and this left adjoint is natural in $E$ in the sense that, for each arrow $g \colon E \to E'$, the square

 commutes.
 (Note that in particular, by choosing $g \colon E \hookrightarrow E'$ to be a monomorphism, we can show that $f_!^{E'}$ satisfies Frobenius reciprocity and so $f^*_{E'}$ is open.)
-Moreover, the open geometric morphism $f$ is said to be \emph{surjective} if $f^\ast$ is a faithful functor.

-As is the case for the analogous class of locale morphisms, open (surjective) geometric morphisms are stable under pullback (see \cite[Proposition VII.1.3]{joyal1984galois} or \cite[Theorem 4.7]{johnstone1980}). \end{definition}
+Moreover, the open geometric morphism $f$ is said to be \emph{surjective} if $f^\ast$ is a faithful functor. \end{definition} As is the case for the analogous class of locale morphisms, open (surjective) geometric morphisms are stable under pullback (see \cite[Proposition VII.1.3]{joyal1984galois} or \cite[Theorem 4.7]{johnstone1980}).

 The geometric morphism $\Sh(f) \colon \Sh(X) \to \Sh(Y)$ induced by a locale map $f \colon X \to Y$ has the property that every object in $\Sh(X)$ is a \emph{subquotient} of something in the inverse image --- that is, for all $F \in \Sh(X)$ there is a diagram: